Arthritis in the Hands

 Almost 78 million Americans are projected to suffer from arthritis by 2040.
 Your best chance for successful treatment is through early diagnosis.
 Left untreated, arthritis in your hands causes painful deformities.

 Getting timely treatment by a specialist not only eases your current pain, but also prevents more severe problems in the future.
-The Medex Diagnostic and Treatment Center is a multi-specialty care facility that has its own orthopedic department with an expert staff to serve you.
+The Medex Diagnostic and Treatment Center is a multi-specialty care facility in Queens, NY that has its own orthopedic department with an expert staff to serve you.

 Different Types of Hand Arthritis